TiagoDGomes/pnm2ppa-win32/steps.md

 - Grab a copy of the sources, and have a Visual Studio C++ compiler lying around.
 Cygwin may just "work", but I haven't tried.
 I am using Visual Studio.NET 2002 Standard Edition.
 Untar the sources using WinZip.

-- Remove the one "inline" in make_hash_ink.c.
+- Remove the one "inline" in `make_hash_ink.c`.
 Just use cl.exe directly on make_hash_ink.c - it's a necessary precursor for building pnm2ppa.

  C:\home\ajv\Visual Studio Projects\pnm2ppa>cl make_hash_ink.c
  Microsoft (R) 32-bit C/C++ Standard Compiler Version 13.00.9466 for 80x86